Gary Webb: Coverage in other papers

 After the announcement of federal investigations into the claims made in the series, other newspapers began investigating, and several papers published articles suggesting the series' claims were overstated.

 The first detailed article on the series's claims appeared in The Washington Post in early October.
-In their front-page article, reporters Roberto Suro and Walter Pincus wrote that "available information" did not support the series's claims and that "the rise of crack" was "a broad-based phenomenon" driven in numerous places by diverse players.
+In their front-page article, reporters Roberto Suro and Walter Pincus wrote that "available information" did not support the series' claims and that "the rise of crack" was "a broad-based phenomenon" driven in numerous places by diverse players.
 The article discussed Webb's contacts with Ross's attorney and prosecution complaints of how Ross's defense had used Webb's series.The New York Times published two articles on the series in mid-October, both written by reporter Tim Golden.
-One article, dealing mostly with the response of the Los Angeles Black community to the stories, described the series's evidence as "thin".
+One article, dealing mostly with the response of the Los Angeles Black community to the stories, described the series' evidence as "thin".
 Golden also referred to the controversy over Webb's contacts with Ross's lawyer.
 The other article, citing interviews with current and former intelligence and law-enforcement officials, questioned the importance of the drug dealers discussed in the series, both in the crack cocaine trade and in supporting the Nicaraguan Contras' fight against the Sandinista government in Nicaragua.